Sarkutz/dotfiles/.dotfiles/bash/README.rst

        where ``command`` can be-

-       - "t" or "ticker": Jump to todays ticker directory.'
+       - "tickler": Jump to todays tickler directory.'
+       - "future": Find for search_pattern in future/ and jump to matching dir

    * - ``jkno``
      - ``home.sh``